drzax/silverstripe-bits/SingletonPage/README.md

 ```

 ### Override `canCreate` on the base Page class
-Silverstripe core currently prevents DataExtensions from overriding the behaviour of the SiteTree->canCreate() function for users with ADMIN permissions (see
+Silverstripe core currently prevents DataObjectDecorator from overriding the behaviour of the SiteTree->canCreate() function for users with ADMIN permissions (see
 [ticket](http://open.silverstripe.org/ticket/7986)), so an addition to adding the extension to the page type a modification to the Page class is also required
-to properly invoke this DataExtension.
+to properly invoke this DataObjectDecorator.

 ```php
 /**